 We currently separate the roles of chief executive officer and chair of the board of directors, and our nominating and corporate governance committee and board of directors believe it is appropriate for our chief executive officer to serve as a member of our board of directors.
 Our chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while the chair of our board of directors presides over meetings of the board of directors, including executive sessions of the board of directors, and performs oversight responsibilities.
 Separating the duties of the chair from the duties of the chief executive officer allows our chief executive officer to focus on our day-to-day business, while allowing the chair to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.
-Specifically, our chair runs meetings of our independent directors, facilitates communications between management and the board of directors, and assists with other corporate governance matters.
+Specifically, our chair runs meetings of our independent directors, facilitates communications between management and the board of directors, and performance matters.
 Our board of directors believes that this structure ensures a greater role for the independent directors in the oversight of our company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the work of our board of directors.
-Our board of directors believes its administration of its risk oversight function has not affected its leadership structure.
 Our board of directors has concluded that the current leadership structure described above is appropriate for us at this time, however, the nominating and corporate governance committee will continue to periodically review our leadership structure and may recommend such changes in the future as it deems appropriate.